Lucy Westenra

 Lucy Westenra is a fictional character in the 1897 novel Dracula by Bram Stoker.
 She is the 19-year-old daughter of a wealthy family and is Mina Murray's best friend.
-Early in the story, Lucy gets proposed to by three suitors, Arthur Holmwood, John Seward, and Quincey Morris, on the same day.
-Turning the latter two down due to already being in love with Arthur, she accepts his proposal.
-Before getting the chance to marry, Lucy becomes Count Dracula's first English victim, and despite Seward contacting Abraham Van Helsing for help, she transforms into a vampire.
-Following her return as a vampire and attacks on children—dubbed the "Bloofer Lady" by them—she is eventually cornered into her crypt by Van Helsing and her suitors who destroy her, putting her soul to rest.
+Early in the story, Arthur Holmwood, John Seward, and Quincey Morris, propose to Lucy on the same day.
+Despite deep affection for them all, she turns down the latter two and accepts the proposal of her true love, Arthur.
+Before Lucy can marry, Count Dracula attacks her while she is sleepwalking outside.
+Her health declines, and Seward enlists the help of his friend and mentor Abraham Van Helsing.
+Their efforts to cure her fail, and Lucy dies.
+She returns after her death as a vampire and attacks children, who dub her the "Bloofer Lady".
+The suitors and Van Helsing eventually corner her into her crypt and destroy her, putting her soul to rest.

-Lucy has appeared in the majority of adaptations of Stoker's novel, although many aspects of her character are changed, such as she and Mina having their names switched; one example being the 1927 stage play.
+Lucy has appeared in most adaptations of Stoker's novel, although they change many aspects of her character.
+For example, the 1927 stage play swaps her and Mina's names.